 This post is about how to initiate the “Relaxation Response” when stressed.
 Most of you have read about the “fight, flight, or freeze stress response” for survival.
 This is a 3-minute updated video on this subject:

-Box Breathing – otherwise known as square breathing or Navy Seals Breathing.
+Box Breathing – otherwise known as square breathing:

 The technique is simple with just four steps: